apryor6/flaskerize/docs/source/quick-start/step-3-creating-a-flask-app.rst

-Step 3: Creating the Flask API
+Step 3: Creating a Flask API
 ==============================

 You're we're now ready to create our Flask API, and we're going to use **flaskerize** to do most of this for us.